 Regulations governing admission with advanced standing and transfer students can be found in of the academic calendar.
 See also section 10.10.2 for academic residency requirements (the number of courses which must be completed through Mount Allison).

 You will not be able to use transfer credits to register for courses with prerequisites until the credits have been added to your Mount Allison transcript.
 Students are strongly advised to register for courses as soon as possible.
-Contact the first year academic advisor at email@example.com for advice on course registration if your credit transfer is not complete.
+Contact an academic advisor at email@example.com for advice on course registration if your credit transfer is not complete.
 Subject to registration deadlines, course registration can be adjusted once the assessment is complete.

 Transfer credits will be recorded with a grade of P or CP on your Mount Allison transcript.
 Transfer credits with a grade of P qualify as equivalent to a grade of C- for purposes of fulfilling prerequisite requirement.
 Transfer credits with a grade of CP cannot be used to fulfill prerequisite requirements.